guilhem-sante/guilhem-sante/README.md

 As for Machine Learning, beyond its increasing hype, it presents an intriguing avenue for many unexplored projects.

 On the coding front, I'm dedicated to mastering efficient development in Go and Rust.
-Coding has allowed me to create projects for enjoyment, and I aspire to produce something as impactful as the works of [Sebastian Lague](https://www.youtube.com/SebastianLague), [CodeParade](https://www.youtube.com/CodeParade), [Pezzza's Work](https://www.youtube.com/PezzzasWork), or [Inigo Quilez](https://www.youtube.com/InigoQuilez).
+Coding has allowed me to create projects for enjoyment, and I aspire to produce something as cool as the works of [Sebastian Lague](https://www.youtube.com/SebastianLague), [CodeParade](https://www.youtube.com/CodeParade), [Pezzza's Work](https://www.youtube.com/PezzzasWork), or [Inigo Quilez](https://www.youtube.com/InigoQuilez).

 #### My Badges